rossconf/rossconf.io/source/blog/2015-09-12-meet-our-speakers-zachary.html.md

 slug: meet-our-speakers-zachary
 ---

-Last but not least in our series of interviews with our speakers: Zachary Who is and has committed to Sinatra, mruby, rails and, the project he'll present, Ruby.
+Last but not least in our series of interviews with our speakers: Zachary, who is and has committed to Sinatra, mruby, rails and, the project he will present at ROSSConf Berlin, Ruby.

 #### How did you get into Ruby?